borealbirds/WildTrax-dataHarmonization/README.md

 2. Create an Organization - You must have a user account to add yourself to Organizations.
 You must be an administrator of at least one organization in order to create a project (below).
 If you are adding data from a new Organization to WildTrax, follow the guidance found on the WildTrax website [here](https://www.wildtrax.ca/home/resources/guide/organizations/organization-management.html).
 3. Create a Project - Projects can only belong to a single Organization, and you must be an administrator of an Organization to be able to create a Project.
 With the project in "active" mode, you can set the project to "Private" or "Public", and give access to specific individuals as either 'Administrators' or 'Read Only Access'.

+Once your Project is created, you can upload the three required .csv files detailed in Section 4 (above).

+As described in Section 4 on reformatting data for WildTrax, WildTrax is expecting 3 files: 1) the Location Table, 2) the Visit Table, and 3) the Survey Table.

+Click on the 'Manage' button within your Project and select 'Upload Surveys' to begin uploading the 3 required .csv files.

+Once the data is uploaded, a 'QA Project Data' button will turn green.
+You must click this button for WildTrax to check that the data you're uploading fits the WildTrax standards.
+When you run into errors, see Section 4 (above) for a list of common issues that cause files to not meet the standards that WildTrax is expecting.